jMetal/jMetalSP/README.md

-# jMetalSP: A framework for Big Data Optimization with multi-objective metaheuristicss
+# jMetalSP: A framework for Big Data Optimization with multi-objective metaheuristics

 ## This site is under construction